 …And more!
 It’s crucial to find the answers to all of your questions so you can draft a small business plan.
 Without a plan, you may make decisions that don’t benefit your business in the long run.

-A business plan can be a broad outline or formal document.
-Usually, the plan contains a description of the business, its purpose, and sales items.
-Also, learn how to do a market analysis and include information about your industry and target customers.
-Include any funding requests you have made and financial projections, as well.
+A business plan can either be a broad outline of goals to accomplish or a formal document.
+Typically, your business plan includes information about your business, its purpose, and what you plan to sell.
+When you create your plan, learn how to do a market analysis.
+The market analysis should include information about your industry and target market.

 Limited liability companies (LLCs)

 An LLC combines aspects of corporations and partnerships.
 Like a corporation, an LLC has limited liability, so the owner’s property is protected.
 And like a partnership, an LLC uses a pass-through tax, so income is only taxed once.